Massachusetts Psychology Doctorate Programs

 Northeastern University

 Two APA-accredited psychology Ph.D. degrees are available at Northeastern University’s Bouve College of Health Sciences, a school psychology program accredited since 2013, and a counseling psychology program accredited since 2014.
 Northeastern is also home to a non-APA-accredited psychology Ph.D. degree housed in the College of Science.
-Nearly 40 students have completed their APA-accredited psychology Ph.D. degrees at Northeastern, including the school and counseling programs, and the licensure rate averages 70%.
+61 students completed their APA-accredited psychology Ph.D. degrees at Northeastern between 2014 and 2024, including the school and counseling programs, and their licensure rate is 72%.

 • Institution type: Private, not-for-profit